AMERICAN

 The Challenge for Pepsico Management

-PEPSICO AT A CROSSROADS : TURNING POINT FOR SHAREHOLDERS
+PEPSICO AT A CROSSROADS: TURNING POINT FOR SHAREHOLDERS

 Growth today is harder earned.
 Snack leadership has offset beverage sluggishness, but margin compression and sprawling operations have diluted agility.
-When performance diverges from potential, markets eventually intervene.
+When performance diverges from potential, financial markets eventually intervene.

 Investors now weigh competing visions: steady continuity versus structural renewal.
 Somewhere between those positions lies the path shareholders seek—a credible plan that restores momentum without destroying value.